quicwg/base-drafts/draft-ietf-quic-http.md

 another request, which expresses the preference that the latter stream (the "parent" request) be allocated resources before the former stream (the "dependent" request).
 Taken together, the dependencies across all requests in a connection form a dependency tree.

+When a client request is first sent or a placeholder first allocated, the element is dependent on the root of the priority tree.
+Pushed streams are initially dependent on the client request on which the PUSH_PROMISE frame was sent.
+In all cases, elements are assigned an initial weight of 16.

-The structure of the dependency tree changes as PRIORITY frames add, remove, or change the dependency links between requests.
+The structure of the dependency tree changes as PRIORITY frames modify the dependency links between requests.
+The PRIORITY frame {{frame-priority}}

-The PRIORITY frame {{frame-priority}} identifies a prioritized element.
+identifies a prioritized element.
 The elements which can be prioritized are:

 - Requests, identified by the ID of the request stream
 - Pushes, identified by the Push ID of the promised resource